tleunen/babel-plugin-module-resolver/README.md

 _Note:_ It also work for `require()`.

-_Note 2:_ You can use the `npm:` prefix in your plugin confiration to map a node module.
+_Note 2:_ You can use the `npm:` prefix in your plugin configuration to map a node module.

 ## Usage